The Common Program of the People's Republic of China 1949-1954

 These institutions were heavily affected by the Communist takeover, as the PRC nationalized the banking system in 1949.

-• Kinchong Banking Corporation (金城銀行) → Nationalized in 1949 by the PRC, absorbed into the new state-controlled banking system.
+Kincheng Banking Corporation (金城銀行) Nationalized in 1949 by the PRC, absorbed into the new state-controlled banking system.
+Partly relocated to Taiwan.

-• The Shanghai Commercial & Savings Bank (上海商業儲蓄銀行) → Moved to Taiwan in 1949 and re-established itself, later expanding into Hong Kong.
+The Shanghai Commercial & Savings Bank (上海商業儲蓄銀行), one of the largest private banks in pre-1949 China Moved to Taiwan in 1949 and re-established itself, later expanding into Hong Kong.

-• Central Trust of China (中央信託局) → Relocated to Taiwan with the GMD government in 1949, managing government assets and foreign trade.
-Insurance Companies
+Central Trust of China (中央信託局) Relocated to Taiwan with the GMD government in 1949, managing government assets and foreign trade.

 Most private insurance companies were either nationalized or relocated to Hong Kong/Taiwan.